OualidRD/agilix-agency-contact/README.md

 - **Modern UI** with responsive design and professional styling
 - **RESTful APIs** for data access with authentication

 The application is optimized for deployment on Vercel and requires minimal configuration.
+It's designed for high usability with a focus on security, performance, and scalability.

+---

+## 🎬 Quick Demo

+**Live Demo**: [Production URL on Vercel]

+**Access Credentials**:
+1. Create an account via sign-up page (free)
+2. Explore agencies database (~5K agencies)
+3. View contacts with daily limit (50 per day)
+4. Test premium upgrade for unlimited access

+**Test Drive** (approx 5 minutes):
+- Sign up with any email
+- Browse agencies → Search → View details
+- Browse contacts → Hit limit → Upgrade option
+- Check responsive design on mobile

 ---